July 29-30, 2000

 Click any image to see the slide show

 about the specifics of the lessons for various reasons (not the least of which is the fact

 that I'm still digesting the specifics myself).
-So what I'll try to do is simply
+So what I'll try to do is simply start at the

 The seminar was held at Oz's Music